-Located outside of the medina walls, to the east, “Ras el Maa” (or “Head of the Water”) is a small, beautiful waterfall.
+Located outside of the medina walls, to the east, “Ras el Maa” (or “Head of the Water”) is a small (slightly overrated by guidebooks) waterfall.
 Many locals gather here during the hot months to cool off and, oftentimes, to do laundry.
 There is a small café nearby to relax with a coffee or tea.

 Just off the main square, Place Uta el-Hammam, there are two hammams of interest for those looking for a true Moroccan experience in cleanliness.